-- 4.1 Submitting documents via Exchange - 4.1.1 Trustees (or their authorised representative) must submit, via Exchange, details of the Contingent Asset using the appropriate certificate by no later than midnight on 31 March 2020. - 4.1.2 Trustees must certify a number of statements relating to the benefit resulting from the agreement.
+4.1 Submitting documents via Exchange

+- 4.1.1 Trustees (or their authorised representative) must submit, via Exchange, details of the Contingent Asset using the appropriate certificate by no later than midnight on 31March 2019 (although note the later deadline for hard copy documents below). - 4.1.2 Trustees must certify a number of statements relating to the benefit resulting from the agreement.
 The legal opinion should provide the basis for certification (see paragraph 6 below).
-Failure to correctly certify each statement will result in the Contingent Asset being rejected. - 4.1.3 Detailed guidance on the specific certification requirements for each Contingent Asset type can be found at paragraphs 25 43 of the Contingent Asset Appendix. - 4.2 Documents to be submitted by post - 4.2.1 Trustees (or their authorised representatives) must also deliver (depending on the type of arrangement being used see paragraph 4.2.2 below) hard copies of the following documents to the Board (or to any other address specified in accordance with the Determination) so that they are received by the PPF no later than 5:00pm on 31 March 2020. - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; and - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate).

-- 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
-Further details are set out in the Contingent Asset Appendix at:

-- (a) Paragraph 27 Type A arrangements;

-- (b) Paragraph 30 Type B(i) arrangements;

-- (c) Paragraph 34 Type B(ii) arrangements;

-- (d) Paragraph 37 Type B(iii) arrangements;

-- (e) Paragraph 40 Type C(i) arrangements; and

-- (f) Paragraph 43 Type C(ii) arrangements.

-- 4.2.3 All hard copy documents must be sent to:
+Failure to correctly certify each statement will result in the Contingent Asset being rejected.

+- 4.1.3 Detailed guidance on the specific certification requirements for each Contingent Asset type can be found at paragraphs 25 43 of the Contingent Asset Appendix. - 4.2 Documents to be submitted by post - Trustees (or their authorised representatives) must also send (depending on the type of arrangement being used see paragraph 4.2.2 below) hard copies of the following documents to the Board (or to any other address specified in accordance with the Determination) by no later than 5:00pm on 1 April 2019 (this later deadline is for hard copy delivery only, and does not extend the Measurement Time the certification must still be made, and everything completed in order to make that certification, by no later than midnight on 31 March 2019). - (a) Certified copy of the legal agreement; - (b) Legal opinion covering certain matters set out in the agreement (with an overseas legal opinion if required see paragraph 6.1.6 below); - (c) Comparison document showing changes from the standard form (or, if no changes, confirmation of this via the legal opinion or a letter); - (d) Copy of the Contingent Asset certificate; - (e) Where a guarantor strength report has been produced (see paragraph 6 of Part 2 of the Contingent Asset Guidance (Type As)), that report; and - (f) Evidence that the corporate benefit to the guarantor from entering into the agreement has been established (e.g. confirmation from the relevant directors, board minutes or in the legal opinion); and - (g) Valuations and other documents (where required by the certificate). - 4.2.2 The exact documents to be sent will depend on the form of the Contingent Asset.
+Further details are set out in the Contingent Asset Appendix at: - (a) Paragraph 27 Type A arrangements; - (b) Paragraph 30 Type B(i) arrangements; - (c) Paragraph 34 Type B(ii) arrangements; - (d) Paragraph 37 Type B(iii) arrangements; - (e) Paragraph 40 Type C(i) arrangements; and - (f) Paragraph 43 Type C(ii) arrangements. - 4.2.3 All hard copy documents must be sent to:

-Levy Operations Team Re: Contingent Assets Ref [insert pension scheme/section registration number] The Board of the Pension Protection Fund Renaissance 12 Dingwall Road Croydon Surrey CR0 2NA
+Director of Legal, Compliance and Ethics Re: Contingent Assets

+Ref [insert pension scheme/section registration number]

+The Board of the Pension Protection Fund

+Renaissance 12 Dingwall Road

+Croydon

+Surrey

+CRO 2NA

-(or to any other address that is specified for this purpose on the Board's website at the point of delivery of the contingent asset).
+the point of delivery of the contingent asset).